plone/training/mastering-plone/behaviors_2.rst

 More Complex Behaviors
 ======================

+We want a group of reviewers to vote on the talks that are accepted for the conference.

 In this part you will:

-* Write an annotation
+* Write a behavior that enables voting on content
+* Use annotations to store the votes on a object

 Topics covered:

+* Behaviors with a factory class
-* Annotation Marker Interfaces
+* Marker Interfaces
+* Using Annotations as storage-layer

 .. _behaviors2-annotations-label: